 In contrast, self-paced courses do not set a fixed schedule for assignments.
 All of the course materials are available as soon as the course starts.
 You can read more about self-paced courses here: How do self-paced courses work?

 How can I tell what kind of course this is?

-Check the course introduction page details on the right hand side under Course type.
-It will read Self paced on your own time for self paced courses or Instructor-led on a course schedule for instructor-paced courses.
+Before you enroll, check the course introduction page details just below the course's title.
+It will read Self paced (Progress at your own speed) for self paced courses or Instructor-paced (Instructor-led on a course schedule) for instructor-paced courses.